-A number of customer groups have been asked for feedback on the proposed designs, including vision, mobility, hearing and cognitive impaired groups, aged customers and those travelling with children, luggage and bicycles.
+A number of customer groups provided feedback on the train designs, including vision, mobility, hearing and cognitive impaired groups, aged customers and those travelling with children, luggage and bicycles.

 In 2018 a life-size model of the new train, built to replicate the train during the detailed design phase, has allowed staff and customers to gain a first-hand experience of the new train.
 The model has been used to conduct end-user stakeholder engagement to inform and refine the design of the new train.

 For more information view the customer engagement and train design (PDF, 980.35 KB).

 View this video showing some of the customer engagement process.

 In October 2020, members from the Accessible Transport Advisory Committee attended a design verification activity held at Central Station.
 Representatives from a range of organisations boarded the New Intercity Fleet train to understand the changes that have been incorporated into the final design as a result of their feedback.